 and lost again mine ever.
 These many variations and tales; however, only

-add to the intrigue of the "Lost Dutchman” enticing hundreds of both
+add to the intrigue of the "Lost Dutchman” enticing hundreds

 treasure-hunting hobbyists, as well as seasoned prospectors, to continue

 State Park, so even if the gold were found it would have to be surrendered

 to the government.
 This does not deter the many seekers – the